SayBender/Nemo/README.md

 ## Testing the model:

 In order to test the model, you need the following three things.
-The test.py script, our model, and a customs dataset.
+The test.py script, our model, and a custom dataset.

 Install:
 ```
 pip install opencv-python
 ```

  1. Test.py script: This script can be found in our repository.
 Once you have downloaded this, it is important to note that all the changeable parameters such as number of layers and queries must match that of the model.
 If you plan on testing our model, you don't have to change anything, however, if you are testing using a model you designed with different parameters, you will need to change the code in the test.py script to match it.
-For example, if you trained the model with 5 queries, you need to change the default number of queries in the test.py script to 5 as well.
+For example, if you trained the model with 5 queries, you need to pass ``--num-queries 5`` as an optional argument when executing ``test.py``.
  2. Model: Our model can be found in the outputs section.
 The model is stored under the file ‘checkpoint.pth’.
  3. Custom dataset: In order to test the model, you will need to have a dataset consisting of images with both smoke and non-smoke data.
 If you don’t have a dataset of your own, we have also provided the link to Govil et al.’s fuego dataset. (https://drive.google.com/file/d/1x4bzhH-ZgEUUvh45EStFNrTT_wLSPC35/view)